 The FMCSA Hours of Service guidelines also establish the number, length, and frequency of truck driver breaks, as follows:

 There are exceptions to these rules, such as sleeping berth and short-haul provisions.
-Truck drivers could also be working on recap hours or might not be subject to the Hours of Service rules, so it’s important to work with an attorney who is familiar with these rules and how they can impact your truck accident claim.
+Truck drivers could also be working on recap hours or might not be subject to the Hours of Service rules, so it’s important to work with a trial attorney who is familiar with these rules and how they can impact your truck accident claim.

 Truck drivers are required to log their hours to show they are complying with these regulations.
 Trucking companies today use electronic logging systems.
 These systems use GPS tracking capabilities to begin a driver’s time once the vehicle starts moving.
 They track total drive time, the route the driver takes, and their breaks.
 Some of these systems integrate with a mobile app.
 However, trucking companies are ultimately responsible for monitoring and enforcing Hours of Service regulations.